 Think You or Someone You Know May Be Depressed?

-Download and answer this brief questionnaire (PDF) to find out if you might be depressed.
-This tool is not a substitute for an assessment from a medical professional.
 The university’s Employee Assistance Program (EAP) can screen for depression or refer you to another resource that can provide a depression screening.
 The EAP can also help you find medical help for further evaluation and treatment in accordance with your health insurance plan.
 If you do not have insurance, the EAP can help you locate other resources.
 The EAP can also provide follow-up and support.

 To get on a path toward diagnosing and treating depression, make an appointment with the EAP by calling 512-471-3366.